f1u77y/web-media-controller/README.md

 If you're developer, and you want `build/$browser` directory to correspond the current state of development, you should run `npx grunt watch:$browser`.

+You could also pack an extension in the browser-specific format.
+For Firefox you need `amo.json` file with your crenetials (`{"apiKey": "...", "apiSecret": "..."}`).
+You can get them via [this interface](https://addons.mozilla.org/en-US/developers/addon/api/key/).
+For Chrome you need `cws.json` file of form `{"privateKeyPath": "..."}`.
+Private key is stored locally and could be generated in two ways: (a) pack extension via Chrome GUI with private key field empty; (b) `openssl genrsa 2048 | openssl pkcs8 -topk8 -nocrypt -out key.pem`.
+Note that in neither Chrome nor Firefox you can never obtain the same extension ID as mine one, so you might need change `allowed-origins` key in native tools that use mine one by default.
+Command for packing is `npx grunt pack:$browser:dev`.